 What you need to know about cheap studio monitors

 Although studio monitors may look like your typical bookshelf speaker, they are anything but.
 Studio monitors, also called reference monitors, are designed with a single purpose: professional audio applications.
 This includes music production, film post-production sound mixing, and radio production.

 While consumer speakers might emphasize certain frequencies, studio monitors are configured to produce a neutral frequency response, colloquially referred to as a “flat response,” resulting in accurate sound reproduction.
-Having this unaffected sound signature allows music producers and audio engineers to balance mixes.
+Having this unaffected sound allows music producers and audio engineers to mix tracks accurately.
 Ideally, no matter where their audio is played, it sounds as good as it possibly can — whether played through the most expensive set of headphones or your phone’s built-in speaker.

 What accessories do you need?

-Using any of these inputs will require an audio interface, which contain a selection of I/O to use between your computer and your studio monitors.
-Fortunately, there are a range of computer audio interfaces to choose from, which vary in price and features according to your needs.
+Using any of these inputs will require an audio interface, which contains a selection of I/O to use between your computer and your studio monitors.
+Fortunately, there is a range of computer audio interfaces to choose from, which vary in price and features according to your needs.